maarten-dp/fast-alchemy/README.md

 ```yaml
 Formicarium:
 ```
-All root keys will be seen as models, in this case we indicate that we want an SQLA model named `AntCollection`.
+All root keys will be seen as models, in this case we indicate that we want an SQLA model named `Formicarium`.

 In the interest of simplicity, all fast-alchemy SQLA models will be given an `id` column as primary key.